Fitz John Porter: Second Bull Run

 Porter's corps was sent to reinforce Maj.
 Gen. John Pope in the Northern Virginia Campaign, a reassignment that he openly challenged and complained about, criticizing Pope personally.
 During the Second Battle of Bull Run, on August 29, 1862, he was ordered to attack the flank and rear of Maj.
 Gen. Thomas J. "Stonewall" Jackson's wing of the Army of Northern Virginia.
 Porter had stopped at Dawkin's Branch, where he had encountered Maj.
 Gen. J.E.B.
 Stuart's cavalry screen.
 On August 29 he received a message from Pope directing him to attack the Confederate right (which Pope assumed to be Jackson on Stony Ridge), but at the same time to maintain contact with the neighboring division under Maj.
 Gen. John F. Reynolds, a conflict in orders that could not be resolved.
 Pope was apparently unaware that Confederate Maj.
 Gen. James Longstreet's wing of the opposing army had arrived on the battlefield; the proposed envelopment of Jackson's position would have collided suicidally with Longstreet's large force.
 Porter chose not to make the attack because of the intelligence he had received that Longstreet was to his immediate front.

-On August 30 Pope again ordered the flank attack, and Porter reluctantly complied.
+Frustrated, Pope moved Porter from his current position around to the main line after darkness fell and prepared for an all-out assault at dawn.
 As the V Corps turned to head towards Jackson's right and attacked, it presented its own (and consequently the entire army's) flank to Longstreet's waiting men.
-About 30,000 Confederates assailed Porter's 5,000 or so men, driving through them and into the rest of Pope's forces, doing exactly what Porter most feared would come of these orders.
-Pope was infuriated by the defeat, accused Porter of insubordination, and relieved him of his command on September 5.
+Porter's corps was on the exposed flank under the general direction of McDowell.
+On his own initiative, Porter had taken the precaution of stationing two New York regiments on his left as a shield against disaster, and these New Yorkers caught the brunt of Longstreet's assault, led by Hood.
+About 30,000 Confederates assailed Porter's 5,000 New Yorkers, doing exactly what Porter most feared.
+Nevertheless, the respite bought with the blood of the New York regiments gave Pope time to bring up reinforcements from the right, and they offered what resistance they could to the Confederate line surging eastward on both sides of the pike.
+The result was defeat, but not catastrophic collapse.
+Nonetheless, Pope was infuriated, accused Porter of insubordination, and relieved him of his command on September 5th. ....
+Shelby Foote "The Civil War," Vol. 1, pp. 635, 639.

 Porter was soon restored to command of the corps by McClellan and led it through the Maryland Campaign, where the corps served in a reserve position during the Battle of Antietam.
 He is said to have told McClellan, "Remember, General, I command the last reserve of the last Army of the Republic."
 McClellan took his implied advice and failed to commit his reserves into a battle that might have been won if he had used his forces aggressively.